Braces Are a Big Step

 There are a few remedies and tips for relief from the temporary pain related to braces:

-- Rinse your mouth with warm saltwater.
+- Rinse your mouth with warm salt water a couple of time during the first several days.
 Swish and gargle warm salt water in your mouth for just a couple of minutes (do not swallow the saltwater).

 - You can place some orthodontic wax over the braces or any poking spot to lessen the tenderness.
 Wax is provided to our newly bonded patients at their bonding appointment.
 If you need some wax, please let us know.

-- Apply an oral anesthetic, such as Orajel or Anbesol directly to the sensitive teeth and gums.
+- Apply Orajel, an oral anesthetic (included in our bonding care kit), directly to the sensitive teeth and gums.
 Oral anesthetics desensitize your teeth and gums so you don’t feel the discomfort of shifting teeth so acutely.

 - Apply an ice pack.
 Cold temperatures can reduce inflammation and numb the mouth so you don’t feel the pain.